The Domain, Sydney: History

-Establishment
+Early colonial use (1788–1809)

 The Botanic Garden and the Domain.

 By July 1788, six months after the First Fleet had landed in Sydney Cove, Governor Arthur Phillip had established "a farm of 9 acre of corn" by a stream which still flows through the present palm grove into appropriately named Farm Cove.
 Phillip set the land aside for the Crown but did not determine what its purpose would be.
 He said it should be free of leaseholds but then allowed people to use it anyway, as did subsequent Acting Government and Governors.
 The site received the first plants and seeds brought by Phillip from Rio de Janeiro and the Cape of Good Hope.
 Further up the valley of the stream that flowed into Farm Cove, Governor Phillip set aside an open area for the Governor's exclusive use known as the 'Phillip Domain'.
 It covered the area east of the Tank Stream to the head of Woolloomooloo (Walla Mulla) Bay.
 By September 1788 20 acre were cleared for crops.
 By 1789 agricultural activity had been mainly relocated to Rose Hill (Parramatta) due to much greater crop success there, and poor soil/results at Farm Cove.
 The Farm Cove (Woccanmagully) area was then leased out for private farming for the next twenty years.
 Between 1800 and 1807 grants of land were made under Governors Paterson and others to private farmers in Farm Cove's east (Anson's Point).
 The main botanic garden function was transferred to Rose Hill (Parramatta) between 1800 and 1810 under Governor King.

 Despite a ditch being dug to define its boundary in 1792, the Domain was gradually encroached upon by others in subsequent years.
 Governor Bligh determined it should be the Governor's Domain in 1807 and the boundaries, especially the southern boundary, were changed.
 From 1807 Bligh resumed 19 acre as The Domain, cancelled and converted former private farm grants on the eastern side of Farm Cove to public land incorporated back into the Governor's Domain.
 Farming activity decreased, buildings were demolished near (present) Government House and carriage roads around Bennelong Point and Farm Cove were constructed, along with the planting of a shrubbery and laying out of walks.
 Bligh's attempts to reclaim The Domain was among the many causes of the 'Rum Rebellion' of 26 January 1808.